1.What are the Eyecon Trail Cameras made of? Molded ABS compound with a non-reflective finish

 8.What is the time between each image in a burst setting?
 If you have your trail camera set to more than 1 photo burst, there will be 4 tenths of a second between each photo in the burst sequence.
 To see a diagram of this information, click here.

 9.Do you have any tips for locking an Eyecon Trail Camera securely in place?
-Eyecon currently offers the Deluxe Camera Mounting Kit for secure and stable installation at various directions and angles.
-View the mounting kit here.
-Big Game Treestands also offers an accessory item that could potentially be used for security in the Treestand Locks, model CR98-V. View this locking mechanism here.
+Eyecon currently offers the Deluxe Camera Mounting Kit model TVA101 for secure and stable installation at various directions and angles.
+Big Game Treestands also offers an accessory item that could potentially be used for security in the Treestand Locks, model CR98-V. View both items on the Big Game Treestands website at www.biggametreestands.com.

 10.What is the proper installation height for the trail cameras?
 Ideally, the mounting height for deer or big game animals should be waist high, or around 36-40 inches from the ground.
 For shorter game animals like bear or turkeys, knee high will work better.